-At present, the methods by which costs of flood damages are estimated vary significantly among federal and state/provincial jurisdictions and across the three CEC countries.
-There are significant data gaps in assessing uninsured losses, and much of the available data are not georeferenced adequately.
-Much of this information is not available in real-time either.
-Further, the economic impacts of cascading multi-hazards (for example, dry season > forest fires > floods > landslides) are not well documented.
-As a result of this situation, governmental agencies and private entities cannot easily assess “trade-offs” for infrastructure and institutional investments for enhancing disaster resilience.
-The information gaps also limit joint responses between US, Canada and Mexico, particularly when encountering extreme events that impact multiple jurisdictions.
+The methods by which costs of flood damages were estimated varied significantly among federal and state/provincial jurisdictions and across the three CEC countries.
+There were significant data gaps in assessing uninsured losses and much of the available data was not adequately georeferenced.
+Moreover, much of the data itself was not available in real-time.
+Furthermore, the economic impacts of cascading multi-hazards (for example, dry season > forest fires > floods > landslides) were not well documented.
+As a consequence of these limitations, governmental agencies and private entities were not able to easily assess “trade-offs” for infrastructure and institutional investments for enhancing disaster resilience.
+The information gaps also limited joint responses between US, Canada and Mexico, particularly when encountering extreme events that impacted multiple jurisdictions.